pooltogether/v4-docs/docs/concepts/prize-distribution.md

 Prizes are distributed through weekly draws:

 - Each draw has a set of prize distribution parameters, including a randomly generated winning number
-- Users submit their winning "picks" for a draw to claim prizes.
+- Users submit their winning "picks" to claim prizes.
 Picks are pseudo-random numbers that are allocated to each user for each draw.
 Users can only claim up to a certain number of picks per draw.
-- The degree to which a pick matches the draw's winning number determines the tier of prize that the user can claim.
-The matching algorithm can be configured per-draw.
+- The degree to which a pick matches the draw's winning number determines the prize size for the pick.
+The matching algorithm is configured per-draw.

 ## Matching Algorithm